India–Israel relations: Tourism

 In March 2018, Air India, operating flight number AI139, became the first airline to fly non-stop from New Delhi to Tel Aviv, via the airspace of Saudi Arabia, overturning an overfly ban on flights to Israel that had lasted 70 years.
 Currently, Air India is the only airline in the world that has been given such permission, and indicates a behind-the-scenes improvement in relations between Israel and the Arab world.
-The new flight takes approximately 7 hours to traverse the distance between India and Israel, which is 2 hours and 10 minutes shorter than the route taken by EL AL from Mumbai to Tel Aviv.
+The new flight takes approximately 7 hours to traverse the distance between India and Israel, which is 2 hours and 10 minutes shorter than the route taken by El Al from Mumbai to Tel Aviv.
 In recent days, the success of the route has prompted the airline to increase the frequency of flights to one each day.

 In recent months, Israel has observed a constant rise in the number of Indian tourists to the country.
 Towards an additional effort to boost tourism from India, the Israeli government has simplified visa procedures for Indians who have already availed visas from either Canada, Australia, United States, Schengen countries or Israel and have completed their travel to these countries.
 Visa processing fees for Indian applicants has also been reduced from the original 1700 to 1100.
 In the year 2017, Indian tourist arrivals to Israel rose by 31%, with over 60,000 tourists visiting the country that year.
 Israel plans to meet a target of over 100,000 Indian tourists for the year 2018.

+From 1 January 2025, the Ministry of Tourism of Israel has launched a digital e-visa system for Indian travellers.
+This initiative aligns with Israel's broader strategy to enhance tourism ties with India, a rapidly growing market for international visitors.